The new year brings a focus on good health and progress. Nowhere is emphasis more important than the home, where so many spend so much of their time.

 Your home, however, may be causing you harm and you don’t even know it.

-Radon, a naturally occurring radioactive gas can build up to unsafe levels in any home.
+Radon, a naturally occurring radioactive gas that causes cancer, can build up to unsafe levels in any home.
 That is why EPA starts every new year encouraging Americans to get their homes tested for radon.